rand00/mtag/ROADMAP.md

   * use `mtag mytag (readlink -f tag)` inside `_mtags` to tag what symlink links to
     * note: it does so recursively
   * interesting CLI combinations of mtag
-* `mtag daemon`
-  * < daemon-mode that listens to filesystem to map symlinks automatically
-    * \> becomes a filesystem tagger for dynamic filesystems!
-    * @nice; should be easy to implement
-  * using: `inotifywait` (can listen to 'move' + 'delete')
-  * perf-note: a single 'mv' can become very expensive
-    * all tags need to be looked at
-      * all files that match need to get symlinks mapped
-        * e.g. all children of some major dir
-    * @idea; could keep whole _mtags in memory and listen to FS changes to this too
-      * fixes:
-        * symlinks matching moved file are quickly found
-        * all tags are cached in mem, so no major FS access
 * ? rename title (after prev features): "the universal file tagger"
   * don't mention 'media' to open up peoples minds to what can be tagged
   * 'universal' => any kind of file